dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

   [ True, False ]
   ```

+  The advantage of "currying" is that you can "partially apply" a "curried"
+  function to one argument at a time.

 * **Records**

   You can create a function that expects a record containing multiple fields as